ThiagoMaria-SecurityIT/AI-showcase/security-image-analyzer/Readme.md

 A Python-based tool for automated image and video analysis using advanced object detection.
 Designed for security professionals to enhance incident investigation, forensic analysis, and threat detection workflows.

+> [!IMPORTANT]
+> You need a pre-trained model in the same folder of the project to run this code.

 ### Image 1: Image generated with AI - ChatGPT.
 * A simple uploaded image to the app and all objects are detected.
 * Since it is trained with COCO128 images and is designed to forensic, it may detect objects like the example "clock", even if it is not a clock in the wall.